persapiens/Course/HW/HW2-mm.md

 Please [submit your repo here](https://docs.google.com/forms/d/e/1FAIpQLSe2MIgnenAbfroyzWwryEB_BBsu1UZkwnAXvXmhJE5s1ycq1g/viewform?usp=sf_link)

+### Replication instructions

 You repo must contain full instructions/code for running your ansible playbooks, including baker.yml or Vagrantfile for provisioning VM.
 We will replicate running the playbooks.

+Include a section in your README.md that includes a set of instructions that will allow another person to create a target VM and then run your ansible scripts.

 The assignment is due Friday, Feburary 8th before midnight.